-When there is so much information and you are a beginner, it’s easy to get confused about where to start.
+When there is so much information and you are a first-time Android developer, it’s easy to get confused about where to start.
 To make it easy for you and with no illusions that this list of Android tutorials is the best or complete, here are 12 Android tutorials to start with.

 Not all the tutorials and their content are strictly beginner beginner focussed.
 Some of them start out for beginners and then delve into more advanced topics.
 So if you can’t follow everything in every single tutorial, don’t get desperate or frustrated.

 If you encounter a hurdle, just spend more time with the tutorial, reading it a couple of times if necessary.
 If you are still not on friendly terms with it, there is no drama – just move forward and revisit it later.

 Building Your First App